Learn our story, from the beginning and into the future.

 A third generation funeral director, Brad grew up working in the family business.
 He has devoted his life to serving the families of the Upstate of South Carolina.
 Upon the death of his grandfather, Mr. James T. Holtzclaw in 2001, Brad’s vision, dedication, and hard work have seen the complete renovation of our current facility, along with the addition of numerous services to our community.
 His father’s retirement in 2009, and then his passing in 2014 have left him with a desire to continue the personal service and principles that he was taught at a very young age by his father and grandfather.
 It is his goal and the company’s commitment to offer the most attentive service in the most state of the art facilities to the people of our community, with compassion, understanding, and personal care.

-Brad is a member of the National Funeral Directors Association, the Liberty Lions Club, and the South Carolina Funeral Directors Association where he is a past Chairman of the Piedmont Group, and is also a member of Six Mile Baptist Church.
+Brad is a member of the National Funeral Directors Association, the Liberty Lions Club, the South Carolina Funeral Directors Association where he is a past Chairman of the Piedmont Group, and is also a member of Six Mile Baptist Church.

 He also founded our full service monument and bronze company, Holtzclaw Custom Memorials in 2010.